phetdam/numpy-lapacke-demo/README.rst

 with either `Intel MKL`__, `OpenBLAS`__, or standard system CBLAS and LAPACKE implementations.
-But note that unless linked against Intel MKL using ILP64 interface [#]_ or with OpenBLAS using 64-bit ``int``, i.e. built with ``INTERFACE64=1``, none of the methods in ``npy_lapacke_demo`` should be called with NumPy arrays containing more elements than can be held in a 32-bit ``int``.
-Otherwise, an ``OverflowError`` will be raised.
-However, since this package is intended for demonstration purposes, you shouldn't be using it for true "big data" applications.
+But note that unless linked against Intel MKL using ILP64 interface [#]_ or with OpenBLAS using 64-bit ``int``, i.e. built with ``INTERFACE64=1``, no ``npy_lapacke_demo`` function or method that accepts NumPy arrays should be passed arrays containing more elements than can be held in a 32-bit ``int``, as an ``OverflowError`` will be raised.
+However, since this package is intended for demonstration purposes, you shouldn't be using it for true "big data" applications anyways.

 .. __: https://software.intel.com/content/www/us/en/develop/documentation/
    onemkl-developer-reference-c/top.html